zhangzh1328/GatorAnchor/README.md

 `GatorAnchorTri` for tri-modal runs.
 Tri-modal `artifacts/` additionally stores cell IDs, graphs, per-edge evidence, training history and the final embedding.

-The historical ALTRA Figure 9 uses a selected weighted Leiden partition and specific preprocessing.
-These mclust workflows do not reproduce its partition or reported metrics.

 ## Python API

 Dual-modal integration: